UniversalAptronym/Hearth-Box/README.md

 # __Usernames and Passwords__

-Before you start, you should to decide on certain usernames, passcodes, etc. You will need these later, and they are very important for your security.
+Before you start, you should to decide on the usernames and passwords that you'll use to login to your Hearth Box and its systems.
+You will need these later, and they are very important for your security.
 You should also decide on a URL for your Hearth Box.

  **Warning:** Make sure these are usernames and passwords you can remember and which do not rely on simple patterns.
 If you absolutely must write them down, store them in a secure *offline* location.
 None of these passwords should be a copy of other passwords you use.